ryancdickson/crp-staging/content/index.md

 \*\*\* accepted on a discretionary basis

+To uphold a consistent baseline regardless of a CA Owner's geographic location, CAs SHOULD be assessed against the WebTrust scheme.

+To improve transparency and increase confidence in a CA Owner's reliability and adherance to ecosystem expectations, they SHOULD publicly disclose a detailed controls mapping (sometimes referred to as a "Long-form Report").

 #### 1.4.1.
 Annual Audits
 All Chrome Root Program Participant CAs MUST retain an unbroken, contiguous audit coverage.